Colonel Keith E. Burkepile

 Lieutenant Colonel Burkepile was assigned as the commanding officer of 2nd Battalion 10th Marines from 4 December 2009 to 22 November 2011.
 He assumed duties as the 10th Marine Regiment Executive Officer on 5 December 2011.
 In July 2012 he was assigned as a student to the Eisenhower School for National Security and Resource Strategy and graduated in June 2013 as a Distinguished Graduate with a Master of Science degree.
 He assumed duties at USAFRICOM, J5 in July 2013 serving as Branch Chief of Future Plans and Campaign Plans.
 He assumed duties as II MEF Future Operations Officer in July 2016 and was promoted to his present rank on 1 October 2016.

-Colonel Gadd’s personal decorations include the Defense Superior Service Medal, the Bronze Star, the Meritorious Service Medal with one Gold Star, the Air Medal with Valor and Strike/Flight numeral 14, the Combat Action Ribbon, the Navy and Marine Corps Commendation Medal with one Gold Star, the Navy and Marine Corps Achievement Medal with two Gold Stars, and the Presidential Service Badge.
+Colonel Burkepile’s personal decorations include the Defense Meritorious Service Medal, Meritorious Service Medal with two gold stars, the Navy and Marine Corps Commendation Medal with three gold stars, the Joint Service Achievement Medal, the Navy and Marine Corps Achievement Medal with gold star, and the Selective Marine Corps Reserve Medal.